BeatrizHCor/BeatrizHCor/README.md

 - 📫 You can contact me by email (beatrizhcoradi@gmail.com).
 -  Living in Paraná, Brazil.
- - 🌱 Currently learning SQL Server and improving all my skills.
+ - 🌱 Currently learning and improving all my skills.
+ - Working Front-end with React.js at AtGroup
  - 🔪 I like to cook in my free time.
  - 🐕 Dogs are love.
 Dogs are life.